Rat-Rig/V-core-3/docs/src/electronics.md

   - navigation
 ---

+## Detailed Wiring Guide

+A step-by-step wiring guide is now available.
+It covers the installation and wiring of a V-Core 3.1 when using the Standard Kit configuration.

+[:material-link-box-variant: Rat Rig Guides - V-Core 3.1 Wiring Guide](https://ratrig.dozuki.com/Guide/11.+Wiring+Firmware+&+RatOS/143){: .md-button .md-button--primary target=_blank}

 ??? info "Identifying Motor phases"

     If your motors were acquired at Rat Rig, you don’t need to worry about motor pinout, simply follow our wiring diagrams.